osteele/p5-server/README.md

 * ***Sketch file generation***. `p5 generate` creates a sketch file that you can use to get started.

-## Quick Start
+## Quick Start – Installation

-The first two commands install the `p5` command on your computer.
+These commands install the `p5` command on your computer.
 You only need to do them once.

 Text shown in `monospace` should be entered into a terminal.